ltrgoddard/thesis/temp.markdown

     Science of Life* (1981), a draft version of which was read and commented on by Prynne.
 Discussing the work with Dorn, Prynne says explicitly that ‘Rupert was actively interested by the *content* of the Plant Time antics’ (Prynne to Dorn, 18 March 1982).
-Prynne’s and Sheldrake’s early academic careers are remarkably similar, both having held the Frank Knox Memorial Fellowship at Harvard following their undergraduate degrees at Cambridge.

 [^459]: F.H.C.
 Crick and L.E.
 Orgel, ‘Directed Panspermia’, *Icarus*, 19
     (1973), 341–46 (p.
 343).